Welcome To Heartland Equine Rescue, Inc.

 Poppy - She is one of the “lucky 5” that came from a trader’s lot.
 She has progressed in letting females get close to her and even touch her.
 She is at the training facility and they will be doing more extensive work with her in spring (2025) when temps are a bit warmer to see if they can get her to come around for being a riding partner.

 Mr. Poppie!!
 This blind sweetheart is doing well in his foster home.
 He is making progress and seems to have a few favorite folks in his life that he feels safe with.
 We hope he continues to make progress and realize that people aren’t bad.
 He is very sweet, just very shy.
+We would consider a loving home that has experience with blind equine.

 PERMANENT RESIDENTS